mpusz/wg21-papers/src/3045R1_quantities_and_units_library.md

 Mateusz's membership in the ISO C++ Committee and the production of this proposal.

-We would also like to thank Peter Sommerlad for providing valuable feedback that helped us shape the final version of this document.
+We would also like to thank Peter Sommerlad for providing valuable feedback that helped us shape the final version of this document, and Michael Hordijk for discovering typos and improving the flow of some confusing passages.

 <!-- markdownlint-disable -->